elastisys/compliantkubernetes/docs/adr/0006-use-standard-kubeconfig-mechanisms.md

 ## Considered Options

 * Current solution, i.e., scripts wrapping kubeconfigs in sops which then execute "fixed" commands, like `helmfile`, `helm` and `kubectl`.
-* "Lighter" scripts wrapping and unwrapping kubeconfig, allowing operators to run `helmfile`, `helm` and `kubectl` as the operator sees fit.
+* "Lighter" scripts wrapping and unwrapping kubeconfig, allowing administrators to run `helmfile`, `helm` and `kubectl` as the administrator sees fit.
 * Use standard kubeconfig mechanism.

 ## Decision Outcome